mate-academy/jv-tree-traversal/README.md

 - Preorder (Root, Left, Right) : 1 2 4 5 3
 - Postorder (Left, Right, Root) : 4 5 2 3 1

-Task: Please implement the Inorder Tree Traversal case
+Task: Please implement all Tree Traversal cases.
+Add your implementation in BinaryTree class.
+To verify the solution run main method and see the results